 Write down a game plan

-Writing down your worries is the first step to solving them.
+Other essential Thanksgiving tips include things like writing down your worries; it is the first step to solving them.
 With that in mind, take 20-30 minutes to brainstorm everything that needs to be done, as well as anything that concerns you about the day.
 For instance, what dishes will need to be made?
 What time will you start eating?
 Who will be coming, and where will they be staying?

 If family get-togethers tend to be stressful because of conflicts or irritations that always happen, feel free to write those down, too.
 Try to identify the core problem, then start to think of possible solutions.
 Instead of despairing about your family’s drama, find ways to either prevent it or minimize its effect on your mood.

 Stock up on supplies

 Running out of a key ingredient or item, such as toilet paper, is a sure way to make your Thanksgiving more stressful.
 You can save yourself from this stress by taking inventory of the needed ingredients and supplies before your final shopping trip.